BerkaayD/chrome-extension-announcements/README.md

 - Admin controls UI (placeholder for future features)
 - Extension scaffolding ready for future integration

+## 🎯 Roadmap
+A Chrome extension that displays announcements from a FreshRSS server with admin management capabilities.
+- Fetch and display announcements from a FreshRSS server
+- Manage feeds directly from the browser
+- Synchronize content without user authentication (admin-only access)

 ## 🛠️ Technical Stack
 | Component | Technology |
 |-----------|------------|